yezyilomo/state-pool/README.md

 ## State Persistence
-Saving/persisting global states in localStorage with `state-pool` is very easy, all you need to do is tell `state-pool` to save your state in localStorage by using `persist` configuration when creating your global state, no need to worry about updating or loading it, `state-pool` already handled that for you so that you can focus on using your state.
+Saving/persisting global states in localStorage with `state-pool` is very easy, all you need to do is tell `state-pool` to save your state in localStorage by using `persist` configuration when creating your global state, no need to worry about updating or loading it, `state-pool` has already handled that for you so that you can focus on using your states.
 As discussed before `store.setState` accept an optional parameter(configuration object) with `persist` configuration which is used to tell `state-pool` whether to save your state in local storage or not. i.e

 ```js
 store.setState(key: String, initialState: Any, {persist: Boolean})
 ```

-Since `state-pool` allows you to create global state dynamically(at runtime), it also allows you to save those created states to localStorage if you want, that's why both `useGlobalState` and `useGlobalStateReducer` accepts `persist` configuration too which just like in `store.setState` it's used to tell `state-pool` whether to save your newly created state in local storage or not. i.e
+Since `state-pool` allows you to create global state dynamically, it also allows you to save those created states to localStorage if you want, that's why both `useGlobalState` and `useGlobalStateReducer` accepts `persist` configuration too which just like in `store.setState` it's used to tell `state-pool` whether to save your newly created state in local storage or not. i.e

 ```js
 useGlobalState(key: String, {defaultValue: Any, persist: Boolean})